John Rhea: Career

+He was appointed United States commissioner to treat with the Choctaw Nation in 1816, and wrote James Madison with a report from the treaty ground.
 He was a witness to the September 1816 Treaty with the Chickasaw that was negotiated by Andrew Jackson, David Meriwether, and Jesse Franklin.
-He was appointed United States commissioner to treat with the Choctaw Nation in 1816.

 According to biographer Marguerite B. Hamer, "Rhea favored the extinguishment of the Indian title in deference to the superior race.
 In 1822 he declared the ousting of the Indian to be in keeping with 'sound policy and economy.'
 He maintained that 'the Cherokee claim for land in Georgia and in Tennessee ought to be done away.'"
-In keeping with his Jacksonian allegiances, he also defended slavery and the right of slave owners to hunt fugitives across state lines, voted against internal improvements, and supported a measure precluding everyone who was not an avowed Christians from testifying in court cases.
+In keeping with his Jacksonian allegiances, he also defended slavery and the right of slave owners to hunt fugitives across state lines, voted against internal improvements, and supported a measure precluding everyone who was not an avowed Christian from testifying in court cases.

 Afterward, he again became a U.S. Representative, serving from March 4, 1817, until March 3, 1823, in the Fifteenth, Sixteenth, and Seventeenth Congresses.
 He was actively connected with higher education in Tennessee, serving as one of the founders of Blount College, which later became the University of Tennessee.

 He retired from active pursuits and resided on Rhea plantation near Blountville, Sullivan County, Tennessee, where he died on May 27, 1832.
 He was interred in Blountville Cemetery.